darren-butler/Third-Year-Project/README.md

 ## Introduction <a name="intro"></a>

-This github repository is home to a collaborated project by Darren-B312 (Darren Butler) and MrSkillage (Conor Rabbitte) for their third-year project in the 'Professional Practice in Information Technology' module.
+This github repository is home to a collaborated project by Darren-B312 (Darren Butler) and MrSkillage (Conor Rabbitte) for their third-year-project in the 'Professional Practice in Information Technology' module.
 The program created is a multiplayer networked game of Tic-Tac-Toe, using the Java programming language.

 ## User Guide <a name="usrgd"></a>